-Conservation Plan or Indigenous Knowledge 1 Project is entirely unrelated to an existing conservation, restoration, resilience, stewardship, or recovery plan, nor is it informed by Indigenous Knowledge (IK).
+Conservation Plan or Indigenous Knowledge 1 Project is entirely unrelated to an existing conservation, restoration, resilience, stewardship, Tribal resource management, or recovery plan, nor is it informed by Indigenous Knowledge (IK).
 Proposal does not include or explain current capacity, partnerships, and/or processes necessary to develop or implement a plan.
-2 Project is somewhat related to one existing conservation, restoration, resilience, stewardship, or recovery plan or includes basic incorporation of IK.
+2 Project is somewhat related to one existing conservation, restoration, resilience, stewardship, Tribal resource management, or recovery plan and/or includes incorporation of IK.
 Proposal notes but does not describe current capacity, partnerships, and/or processes necessary to develop or implement a plan.
-3 Project contributes to one existing conservation, restoration, resilience, stewardship, or recovery plan or is meaningfully informed by IK.
+3 Project contributes to one existing conservation, restoration, resilience, stewardship, Tribal resource management, or recovery plan and/or is informed by IK.
 Proposal describes how project utilizes capacity, partnerships, and/or processes necessary to develop or implement a plan.
 Proposal articulates the degree to which the project activities are connected to outcomes and goals set forth in a plan.
-4 Project contributes significantly to one or more existing conservation, restoration, resilience, stewardship, or recovery plans or is meaningfully informed by and incorporates IK.
+4 Project contributes significantly to one or more existing conservation, restoration, resilience, stewardship, Tribal resource management, or recovery plans and/or is informed by and incorporates IK.
 Proposal describes how project ensures capacity, partnerships, and/or processes necessary to develop or implement a plan.
 Proposal articulates the degree to which the project will advance outcomes and goals set forth in a plan(s).
-5 Project meaningfully advances one or more existing conservation, restoration, resilience, stewardship, or recovery plans or is wholly guided by IK.
+5 Project meaningfully advances one or more existing conservation, restoration, resilience, stewardship, Tribal resource management, or recovery plans and/or is guided by IK.
 Proposal describes how project establishes and adaptively manages capacity, partnerships, and/or processes necessary to develop or implement a plan.
 Proposal articulates outcomes and goals set forth in a plan(s) that will be achieved.
 Partnership and Community Impact 1 The project is not supported by a partnership or lacks capacity.
 The applicant does not engage or contribute to the capacity of local community members, leaders and other relevant or impacted stakeholders.
 2 The project appears to be supported by a partnership with sufficient capacity, but proposal lacks details.
 The applicant acknowledges but does not engage local community members, leaders and other relevant stakeholders in the project.
 Project does not develop capacity in non-traditional partners, engage an underserved community, uplift Tribal and Indigenous led efforts, or boost the conservation workforce (e.g., AmeriCorps and 21st Century Conservation Service Corps).
 3 The project is supported by a narrow but adequate partnership.
 The applicant informs, partners with, and engages with some local community members, leaders, and other relevant stakeholders to develop and implement the project.
 Project is likely to do one of the following: develops capacity in non-traditional partners, engages an underserved community, uplifts Tribal and Indigenous led efforts, and/or develops the conservation workforce (e.g., AmeriCorps and 21st Century Conservation Service Corps).